HD 106906 b: Possible formation mechanism

+The first orbit for the planet was determined in 2020, finding a semi-major axis of 850 astronomical units, an orbital period of 15,000 years, an eccentricity of 0.44, and an orbital inclination relative to HD 106906's debris disk of 36 or 40°.
+These parameters are similar to the estimated for the hypothetical Planet Nine.
+These measurements were consistent with the hypothesis that HD 106906 b formed in the protoplanetary disk, being ejected by dynamical interactions and stabilized by nearby stars, or that it was captured by another star, or as a rogue planet.

+Polarimetric observations published in 2021 found that the debris disk has an asymmetrical shape and is unusually eccentric.
+Planet-disk interactions are likely to blame, suggesting that HD 106906 b likely formed in an inner orbit and was ejected.

+A subsequent 2021 found that the rotational axis of HD 106906 b is misaligned with both its orbit around the binary and possibly with the circumstellar disk.
+These misaligments point to a formation through gravitational instability, either in a circumstellar disk or a molecular cloud, since formation through either mechanism would naturally result in a randomly oriented spin axis.
+The planet may have formed in situ or as a captured rogue planet.
+Thus, the formation of HD 106906 b would be similar to that of stars.

+The formation mechanism was re-evaluated in a 2023 publication.
+In situ formation (i.e. with the current orbital elements) was rejected, as HD 106906 b's inclined orbit would introduce a warp the debris disk which is not observed.
+They proposed a formation scenario where the planet formed in an orbit aligned with the debris disk, but was inclined after an encounter with a rogue planet.

 Using archival spectral data a team found a C/O=0.53±0.15 for HD 106906 b, consistent with the stellar association its host star formed in.
 This is consistent with stellar-like formation for the companion.
 This makes it unlikely that it formed like a planet in a disk around the binary.

 Public reaction

 In 2009, IAU stated that it had no plans to assign names to extrasolar planets, considering it impractical.
 However, in August 2013 the IAU changed its stance, inviting members of the public to suggest names for exoplanets.

 A petition had been launched asking the International Astronomical Union (IAU) to name the companion Gallifrey, after the homeworld of The Doctor on the British science fiction series Doctor Who.
 The petition gathered over 139,000 signatures.
 In January 2014, however, it was agreed by the IAU not to accept the petition's goal to name it Gallifrey, as the petition did not follow the public policy of the IAU that a discussion between the public and IAU should be started before naming any spatial entity, and that this policy was not respected.

-Recent observations made by the Hubble Space Telescope strengthened the case for the planet having an unusual orbit that perturbed it from its host star's debris disk.
-NASA and several news outlets compared it to the hypothetical Planet Nine.